elderny/Note-taker/README.md

 11. Can add unlimited notes
 12. Can add different users
 13. Can close browser/tab/window or pc it will still have your notes
+14. Mobile responsive now :)

+Bugs to be fixed:
+1. In mobile if we will open navbar the navbar wont close then

 I'll be adding more features soon :)
 telegram: @elderny1